You have some leftover parmesan, and you’re worried that the cheese will go bad before you can use it. Can you freeze parmesan cheese?

 Looking for some ideas?
 Here’s a couple:

-- Melt over pasta (here’s a quick garlic parmesan spaghetti)
+- Melt over pasta (here’s a quick garlic parmesan spaghetti) or top a pasta salad (here’s how long is pasta salad good for)

 - Add to a soup (here’s a pasta parmesan soup recipe)